pec0ra/buvic/README.md

 The `--user $(id -u):$(id -g)` option tells docker to run the container as the current user.
 This prevents permissions issues at the moment of writing files to the output directory.
-You might need to skip this option on Windows.
+It is optional and you might need to skip it on Windows.

 ### 2. UV Watch

-This docker image contains the UV Watchdog
+This docker image contains the [UV Watchdog](#4-watchdog)

 **Instructions:**